Investment Office · · 19 min read

 Volume sustainability is uncertain.
 The 2024 election and 2025 NFL season drove extraordinary trading volumes.
 What happens in 2027, when no presidential election dominates attention?
 Sports may provide baseline volume, but the category-defining events that generate massive liquidity are inherently episodic.
 Platforms need to demonstrate sustainable engagement between major events.
 Piper Sandler anticipates over 445 billion contracts will trade in 2026, but that projection depends on continued regulatory tolerance.

 Market structure creates headwinds.
 Prediction markets are zero-sum by design.
 Sustained participation requires a continuous influx of new traders willing to take the other side of informed positions.
-If sophisticated algorithmic players increasingly dominate, retail participation may decline, potentially creating liquidity problems.
+If sophisticated algorithmic players increasingly dominate, retail participation may decline, creating liquidity problems.
 This dynamic has played out in other trading markets and could repeat here.

 I've taken a small position in one infrastructure company—small enough that being wrong won't matter, large enough that I'll pay attention to developments.
 That sizing logic reflects how I think about venture-style allocations in uncertain categories: meaningful optionality, acceptable downside.